jundalisay/superb/content/en/maharlika/history/pigafetta/simplified-pigafetta2.md

 - They found a vast crowd of people with the king, all of whom had been frightened by the mortars.
 - The interpreter told them that that was our custom when entering into such places, as a sign of peace and friendship, and that we had discharged all our mortars to honor the king of the village.
 - The king and all of his men were reassured, and the king had us asked by his governor what we wanted.

+The interpreter replied that:
-- The interpreter replied that his master, Magellan, was a captain of the greatest king and that he was going to discover Moluccas.
+- his master, Magellan, was a captain of the greatest king
+- Magellan was going to discover Moluccas
-- But that he visited the Raja Humabon because of the good report from Raja Colambu and to buy food with his merchandise.
+- Magellan visited the Raja Humabon:
+  - because of the good report from Raja Colambu and
+  - to buy food with his merchandise.

-- The king told him that he had come at a good time but that it was their custom for all ships that entered their ports to pay tribute, and that it was but four days since a junk from Thailand laden with gold and slaves had paid him tribute.
+The king told him that:
+- he had come at a good time but that it was their custom for all ships that entered their ports to pay tribute
+- it was but 4 days since a junk from Thailand laden with gold and slaves had paid him tribute.

-- The king pointed to a Moro merchant from Thailand who had remained to trade the gold and slaves.
+The king pointed to a Moro merchant from Thailand who had remained to trade the gold and slaves.

-- Magellan's son refused and threatened war.
+Magellan's son refused to pay tribute and threatened war.
 - Then the Moro merchant said to the king "Cata raia chita" that is to say, “Look well, sire.”
 “These men are the same who have conquered Calicut, Malaca, and all India.
 If they are treated well, they will give good treatment, but if they are treated evil, evil and worse treatment, as they have done to Calicut and Malaca.”

-- The interpreter understood it all and told the king that the Spanish king was more powerful than the king of Portugal, that he was the king of Spain and emperor of all the Christians, and that if the king did not care to be his friend he would next time send so many men that they would destroy him.
+The interpreter understood it all and told the king that:
+- the Spanish king was:
+  - more powerful than the king of Portugal
+  - was the king of Spain and emperor of all the Christians
+- if Raja Humabon did not care to be his friend then he would next time send so many men that they would destroy him.

-- The Moro related everything to Humabon who said he would deliberate with his men and answer tomorrow.
+The Moro related everything to Humabon who said he would deliberate with his men and answer tomorrow.
 - Then he had refreshments of many dishes, all made from meat and contained in porcelain platters, besides many jars of wine brought in.

-- Raja Colambu was the most influential after Rajah Humabon and ruled many islands.
+Raja Colambu was the most influential after Rajah Humabon and ruled many islands.
 - He went ashore to speak to Humabon

 Monday morning, our notary, together with the interpreter, went to Cebu.

-- Humabon, with his chiefs, came to the open square where we sat down near him.
+Humabon, with his chiefs, came to the open square where we sat down near him.
 - He asked the notary whether there were more than one captain with us and whether Magellan wished him to pay tribute to the Spanish king.
 - The notary replied that we had only one captain and wanted only to trade
 - Humabon was satisfied.